Bisi Adeleye-Fayemi

 Bisi Adeleye-Fayemi (born 11 June 1963) is a Nigerian-British feminist activist, policy advocate, social change philanthropy practitioner and writer.

 She was first lady of Ekiti State, Nigeria.
 She is the wife of Ekiti State governor Kayode Fayemi from 2010 to 2014 and from 2018 to 2022.

 Fayemi is the founder of Above Whispers Media Foundation and writes a weekly column called Loud Whispers at the website Abovewhispers.com.
 She set up a mentoring program called The Wrapper Network.
 She was a UN Women Nigeria Senior advisor (2017–2018) and is a Visiting Senior Research Fellow at the African Leadership Centre, King's College London.

+Early life

+Bisi Adeleye was born on June 11, 1963 to the family of Mr. Adeleye and his wife (nee Omitusa).
+Her mother is from the town of Ilara-Mokin, where her maternal grandfather, Pa Omitusa Awoseye, was a member of the royal family of Ilara-Mokin.
+She is a distant relative to Chief Justice Akinola Aguda through her maternal grandfather as well as a distant cousin to the current Alara, or king, of Ilara-Mokin.

 Education

 She has a BA (1984) and MA (1988) in history from the University of Ife, now the Obafemi Awolowo University, Nigeria.
 She received her MA in Gender and Society (1992) from Middlesex University, UK.